apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/2-create-nn.md

 net_hybrid_seq
 ```

-To compile and optimize `HybridSequential`, you can then call its `hybridize
+To compile and optimize `HybridSequential`, you can call its `hybridize` method.
-method`.

 ```python
 net_hybrid_seq.hybridize()
 ```

-Performance
+### Performance

 To get a sense of the speedup from hybridizing, you can compare the performance
-before and after hybridizing by measuring the time it takes to
+before and after hybridizing by measuring the time it takes to make 1000 forward
-make 1000 forward passes through the network.
+passes through the network.

 ```python
 from time import time